 Until fairly recently most estate-planning professionals (and their clients) assumed there was nothing you could do to improve the process for adjudicating estate disputes once they broke out, all you could do was focus your planning energies on prediction and prevention.
 However, we all know there are some disputes that simply cannot be prevented, no matter how hard we try or well we plan.
 We aren’t doing our jobs as counselors if we don’t plan for that risk.

-Statutory Authorization of Mandatory Arbitration Clauses in Wills & Trusts:
+Statutory Authorization of Mandatory Arbitration Clauses in Wills & Trusts

-Mandatory Arbitration Clauses Respond to what Matters Most to Our Clients:
+Mandatory Arbitration Clauses Respond to what Matters Most to Our Clients

 Mandatory arbitration clauses respond directly to the issues our clients most want us to focus on as planners.
 WealthCounsel’s 7th Annual Industry Trends Survey looked at the business challenges faced by estate-planning professionals in 2013 and provided insight into what motivates clients to engage in planning.
 According to the survey the top two reasons families engage in estate planning revolve around privatizing the wealth-transfer process (i.e., “avoid probate”: 59%), and the threat of inheritance disputes (i.e., “minimize discord among beneficiaries”: 57%).
 In my opinion, the single most powerful tool we have as planners responding directly to both of these concerns is the mandatory arbitration clause.
 These clauses privatize the dispute-resolution process and minimize discord caused by an overworked and underfunded public court system.

-Mandatory Arbitration Clauses are Already Integral to the Wealth-Management Landscape:
+Mandatory Arbitration Clauses are Already Integral to the Wealth-Management Landscape

 The fine print of your clients’ brokerage or investment account customer agreements will almost always contain a clause that says he or she agrees to resolve any future disputes through mandatory arbitration, largely through the forum operated by the Financial Industry Regulatory Authority, Wall Street’s self-regulatory organization, known as FINRA.
-(For a typical example see this Fidelity brokerage agreement.)
+(For a typical example check out this Fidelity brokerage agreement.)
 If arbitration clauses make sense for resolving disputes involving your clients’ investment accounts, why don’t they also make sense when it comes to resolving disputes involving their estates and trusts?
 (Yes, I’m looking at you corporate trustees!)

-Opting out of our overworked and underfunded public court system:
+Opting out of our overworked and underfunded public court system

 By privatizing the dispute-resolution process the parties can, to the extent permitted by F.S.
 731.401 (and there are limitations), opt out of the structural limitations inherent to an overworked and underfunded public court system that asks our judges to carry thousands of cases at a time.
-(As I reported here, in Miami-Dade – on average – each probate judge took on 3,069 NEW cases in FY 2013-14, in Broward the figure was even higher at 3,899/judge, with Palm Beach scoring the lowest at 1,950/judge).

 The case-load figures we see in our larger counties may be appropriate for uncontested proceedings, but when it comes to that subset of estates that are litigated, these same statistics (confirmed by personal experience) make it glaringly clear to me that we aren’t doing our jobs as estate planners if we don’t anticipate — and plan accordingly for — the structural limitations inherent to an overworked and underfunded public court system.
 One important aspect of that kind of planning should be “privatizing” the dispute resolution process to the maximum extent possible by including mandatory arbitration clauses in all our wills and trusts.